 WRITE UP OF OUR PRESCHOOL CURRICULUM

-It is a unique blend of traditional play way methods and modern technology, the curriculum is very different from other counterparts and will shape the personality of the child in terms of values, skills, analytical knowledge, visual perception with interactive tools.
+It is a unique combination of traditional play way methods and modern technology.
+So the curriculum is very different from other counterparts and will shape the personality of the child in terms of values, skills, analytical knowledge, visual perception with interactive tools.

 The curriculum will focus on the holistic development through activities facilitating cognitive emotional, social and physical development.

 It will focus on hands on experience for children along with field trips, special days, culminating activities and learning through exploration.